-- Swedfund's investment process includes a pre-exit evaluation, as applicable, including effects on sustained impact and mitigations needed to maintain and sustain impact generation after Swedfund's active engagement, e.g., timing, need for additional assessment or initiatives including using technical assistance funding.
+- Swedfund's investment process includes a pre-exit evaluation, as applicable, including effects on sustained impact and mitigations needed to maintain and sustain impact generation after Swedfund's active engagement.
+Need for additional assessments or initiatives including use of technical assistance funding is evaluated.
 This assessment can affect the timing of the exit, its structure or the choice of buyer. - Swedfund is a long-term investor with engagements ranging on average between 7-10 years.
 This provides a significant period to support capacity building and influence aspects believed to be essential in order to generate desired impact in investees.
 Generated as well as potential impacts are taken into account when considering an exit. - Debt instruments are self-liquidating in nature.
 In these cases, Swedfund writes an exit report including an impact evaluation. - An exit report is documented for all performed exits, including an assessment of Swedfund's three pillars.
 The assessment summarizes the expected impacts at the time of investment, compares the actual impact in relation to the baseline and evaluates Swedfund's contribution to the realized impact.
-The exit assessment is essential for Swedfund's continuous learning and improvements of future investment decisions. - Some exits are of special interest to understand development effects.
-In these cases, Swedfund will aim to conduct impact studies to harvest learnings.
+The exit assessment is essential for Swedfund's continuous learning and improvements of future investment decisions, and has highlighted for example the importance of setting expected impact